ISISComputingGroup/ibex_developers_manual/MercuryiTC.md

 | ZOOM  | isistat |
 | LARMOR | ISISTAT |

-If you use one of these could you please:
+If you use one of these MercuryiTCs could you please:
 * add and configure the new macros if they have not yet been added
 * configure the new macros if they exist but have not yet been configured